lambda-snail/uuid-lib/README.md

 ## Single UUID Creation

-To create a `uuid` we can call the ctor and specify a version spec.
-This library includes pre-defined specs for version 4 and 7 that can be plugged in:
+To create a `uuid` using the factory, we call one of the provided public member functions.
+The most basic ones create a one-off uuid of either version 4 or 7:

 ```c++
 uuid_factory<std::mt19937_64> factory;